chrispetsos/Master---Worker/README.md

 # Master-Worker
-Dissertation for my MSc Software Engineering in Sunderland, UK back at 2004.
+Dissertation for my MSc Software Engineering in Sunderland, UK, 2004.